 The PLANET speaks through Editorial Cartoons:

 Newspapers have long employed caricature as a means of editorial expression.
-The success of Thomas Nast's images, which appeared in Harper's Weekly during the Civil War, helped to transform the occassional cartoon into an art form firmly rooted in American newspaper culture.
+The success of Thomas Nast's images, which appeared in Harper's Weekly during the Civil War, helped to transform the occasional cartoon into an art form firmly rooted in American newspaper culture.
 What the editorial column could not express in reasoned or impassioned argument, the editorial cartoon could express directly in image.
 In the pages of the Planet the cartoon became a tool wielded to some advantage.

 In addition to his other roles as Editor and Manager, John Mitchell, Jr., became the Planet's first cartoonist.
 He designed the "Strong Arm" which appeared in the paper's masthead.
 He drew the haunting image of a trio of lynched men (traced from a photo of the scene).
 This graphic depiction of the horrors of lynching would run a-top a weekly tally of men and women, black and white, who were lynched throughout the United States.